 Recently CBD has started to gain more and more attention from the medical community who prefer its uses over THC.
 CBD is one of over 100 active cannabinoids in cannabis (with THC being another) but CBD is widely praised for its huge health benefits without the same ‘high’ that is associated with THC.

 CBD is known as a non-psychoactive cannabinoid meaning when you take it, it won’t get you high.
-Although this may disappoint users who use cannabis purposely for the high, this unique feature of CBD is what makes it so great and appealing for medicinal use.
+Although this may disappoint users who use cannabis purposely for the high, this unique feature of CBD is what makes it so great.
 THC on the other hand, is best known for being the psychoactive ingredient in marijuana aka ‘the reason for you getting high’.
 While many different types of marijuana are known for having plentiful levels of THC in, high-CBD strains are a lot less common.
-If you want to use CBD products to help a multitude of aliments you don’t have to worry that you will be high.

 Legally THC is classified as illegal with instant and long-term cognitive side effects.
 CBD on the other hand lacks the ‘high’ as well as cognitive effects of THC.
 In fact, CBD counteracts the ‘high’ effects of THC, both when administered from extract as well as in the plant form.